percona/pmm_dump_docs/docs/usage.md

 To access imported data, connect to PMM and navigate to the dashboard you want.

 PMM Dump supports many custom options allowing to define which data to export.
 For more details, consult [Export](export.md).
 For import-related options, consult [Import](import.md).
-For full list of commands supported, consult [Commands](commands.md).
+For full list of supported commands, consult [Commands](commands.md).

 !!! note